Deploy Ubuntu OKE nodes using Oracle Cloud Console

 OKE cluster options overview

-• Shape and image: Select the compute shape (OCPUs, memory) for your nodes.
-Then, to use Ubuntu, click Change image and choose your required image based on the architecture, Ubuntu suite, and Kubernetes version.
+• Shape and image: select the compute shape (OCPUs, memory) for your nodes.
+Then, to use Ubuntu, select Change image and choose your required image based on the architecture, Ubuntu suite, and Kubernetes version.

 Select Ubuntu image